CircuitVerse/Blog/content/posts/Vedant_Jain_Phase_1_Report.md

 - [[documenation] : Support Multiple Mentors](https://github.com/CircuitVerse/CircuitVerseDocs/pull/334)

 ### Improve embed feature
 Initially the embed feature was basic.
 This feature advance it by providing the customization options.
-When a user click on embed button, a popup will displayed with the options to customize your embed.
+When a user click on embed button, a popup will be displayed with the options to customize your embed.
 The customization options:
 - Iframe width and height.
 - Border width and color.